openframeworks/ofSite/_documentation/types/ofStyle.markdown

 The width of rendered lines.

-warning:This is not currently implemented in modern OF renderers.
+Warning: This is not currently implemented in modern OF renderers.

 _description: _